OpenDAoC/OpenDAoC-Core/README.md

 #### Adding `DummyDB.sql` (Win)

 Prior to accomplishing this step, you will need a recent copy of the `DummyDB.sql` file.
-Without it, you cannot successfully build a local Atlas server.
+Without it, you cannot successfully build a local OpenDAoC server.
 After installing MariaDB, you should also notice a program called HeidiSQL, which you'll need to use for this section.

 1. Launch the HeidiSQL app.
 2. At the bottom-left corner. click **New > Session in root folder**.